TBD-Labs-AI/steev-docs/docs/command/run.md

 Execute your training code using the `steev run` command.
 Steev automatically runs your experiment code and analyzes the results, eliminating the need to write additional scripts.

 !!! warning
-    The current version of Steev only supports the [transformers](https://github.com/huggingface/transformers) and [unsloth](https://github.com/unslothai/unsloth) libraries.
+    The current version of Steev only supports the [HuggingFace TRL](https://github.com/huggingface/trl) and [Unsloth](https://github.com/unslothai/unsloth) libraries.

 ## Basic Usage